Biobix/mQC/README.md

 The stand-alone version of mappingQC (mQC) can be installed from conda:
     conda install mqc

-A Galaxy version of mQC is also available.
+A Galaxy version of mQC is also available: http://galaxy.ugent.be

 MappingQC is also built in in the PROTEOFORMER pipeline, an automated pipeline for analysis of ribosome profiling sequencing data: https://github.com/Biobix/proteoformer